OBSERVABILITY PLATFORM

 • Ingested: Traces that are still processing for storage.

-• Dropped: Traces that dropped based on defined drop rules.
+• Dropped: Traces that dropped based on defined tail sampling rules.

 • Missing Root: Traces that are missing their root span.